The past ten years have been, without a doubt, the most exciting in recent history in terms of disclosure of information.

-Assange exposed and embarrassed and he must be punish.
+Assange exposed and embarrassed ‘FOR THAT‘ he must be punished.

 The concept of secrecy for “national security” has been used by authoritarians and despots to justify violations of civil rights and liberties for millennia.
 Julian Assange is guilty of the crime of exposing the unconstitutional dealings of the United States’ government.
 Assange exposed videos of U.S. Apache attack helicopters killing unarmed civilians, including two Reuters journalists.